christhomas/fargate-bastion-sshd/README.md

 # Environment Variables

 #### PUBLIC_KEYS
-A Base64 encoded string containing a json array of public keys, the keys themselves should not be encoded
+A Base64 encoded string containing a json map of public keys, the keys themselves should not be encoded

-#### SHELL_ACCESS
-Set to 'true' to enable shell access

 #### SHELL_PORT
 Set to a numeric value to change the listening port.
 E.g: 1234